MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-overview.md

 * A built-in logging framework for temporary debugging purposes.
 * Support for logging using the [SLF4J](https://www.slf4j.org/) interface.

-It is recommended that developers use the SLF4J functionality, as this is well-known through the Java ecosystem and there exists significant documentation on making use of this.
+It is recommended that developers use the SLF4J functionality, as this is well known through the Java ecosystem and there exists significant documentation on making use of this.
 For starters, consider referring to the [SLF4J manual](https://www.slf4j.org/manual.html).
 Further down this document there are links to configuration examples for many of the popular Java logging frameworks and how they may be used by the Azure client libraries.

 Regardless of logging configuration used, the same log output will be available in either case, as all logging output in the Azure client libraries for Java is routed through an azure-core `ClientLogger` abstraction.